DmitriySh/spring-microservices-course/10-spring-web-rest/README.md

  * `Spring Boot` is not a Framework, it is Spring's [convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration) solution for creating stand-alone, production-grade Spring-based applications
  * Convention over configuration it is a software design paradigm used by software frameworks that attempt to decrease complexity without losing flexibility

+ * `REST` like `Spring Web MVC` have built on the Servlet API and use synchronous blocking I/O architecture
  * `REST` (REpresentational State Transfer) is an architectural style that defines a set of constraints to be used for creating a distributed application in the network.
 This is how web services interact
  * `REST` is not a framework, a protocol or communication format it is an architectural style or design pattern for APIs
  * `REST` was defined by Roy Fielding, a computer scientist.
 He presented the `REST` principles in his Ph.D. dissertation in 2000